imrrahul/wikigenomes_version2/README.md

 # wikigenomes_version2
+Wikidata is a recently developed project of the Wikimedia Foundation
 New Layout and design, built on AngularJs
 I have forked this repository from Putmantime https://github.com/putmantime/wikigenomes_version2 as it is very useful for those researchers who are working on Biological research projects such gene-sequencing.
 This project can be accessed at http://wikigenomes.org/ and Can be used for downloaded annotated dataset for various organisms and diseases dataset.